dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 ## Removed features

 We made a cut and dropped all deprecated functionality.
-Most importantly, this includes the old-style handler API, which was deprecated in [[Version 12|Transition-guide-to-Version-12.0#context-based-callbacks]].
+Most importantly, this includes the old-style handler API, which was deprecated in [[Version 12|Transition-guide-to-Version-12.0#context-based-callbacks]], and the MessageQueue.

 ## `asyncio`

 The deepest structural change is introducing the `asyncio` module into `python-telegram-bot`.

-> [`asyncio`](https://docs.python.org/3/library/asyncio.html) asyncio is a library to write concurrent code using the `async`/`await` syntax.
+> [`asyncio`](https://docs.python.org/3/library/asyncio.html) is a library to write concurrent code using the `async`/`await` syntax.

 What does this mean and why do we care?